Prevention Services

 Encourage them to listen to their gut and empower open communication.
 You can utilize the resources below to help you begin these crucial conversations.
 If your child is receiving the Monique Burr Foundation lessons in their school, using the MBF 5 Safety Rules is an excellent place to start.
 MBF resources are linked below as well.

-The Prevention Academy and Resource Center is available to parents and caregivers who would like to receive topic-specific prevention education that focuses on children’s safety.
+The Prevention Academy and Resource Center will be available to parents and caregivers who would like to receive topic-specific prevention education that focuses on children’s safety.

-The Prevention Academy is a five-session program, each session lasting 90 minutes.
+The Prevention Academy is a six-session program, each session lasting 90 minutes and will be available in the Spring of 2025.
 Child care will be available for all in-person programming and hybrid options will be available to add accessibility.

 Signs a Child May Be the Victim of Bullying: